 Accepted cards

 PayPal Reader has replaced Zettle Reader, but it’s similar to the original.
-It’s still a cool, pocket-sized device that connects via Bluetooth to a simple POS app on your smartphone or tablet.
+It’s still a cool, pocket-sized device that connects via Bluetooth with a simple POS app on your smartphone or tablet.

 The black Zettle Reader has been used by stylists in Kennaland hair salon in Hackney, London.